• Skip to main content

 Prepare the Tomatoes

-• Purée the tomatoes and keep them ready for sauce or feel free to use them as finely chopped tomatoes.
+• Purée the tomatoes and keep them ready for sauce or use them as finely chopped tomatoes.
 You may also process some of the roasted bell pepper along with the tomatoes for added flavour and colour.
 This works well if you are using red bell pepper, avoid if using green.

 Prepare the sauce